ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 When trying to optimize for diversity over accuracy, you can try to separate out by category specific recommendations, and then within that set of content, set a ranking.

 Recommendations could be based on specific time of day (Sunday mornings vs. evenings), or particular context (device, geo), or boost "freshness" with a time decay ranking algorithm

+Collaborative filtering employs *usage* data, while content-based filtering employs content metadata and user profiles.
+A mix of these two is called hybrid recommenders.